mosop/have_files/README.md

 #### Parameters

-* expected_dir : A path to expected file tree. (required)
+* expected_dir : A path to your expected file tree. (required)
-* base_dir : A base path to working directory.
-To execute git diff, have_files makes a uniquely-named temporary directory under this path and copy all files into the underlying directory. (default: `/tmp`)
+* base_dir : A base path of working directory.
+To compare file trees with `git diff`, have_files makes a working directory, that is temporary and uniquely named, under this path and copies all of target files into the working directory. (default: `/tmp`)
-* cleanup : Sets whether the working directory will be deleted after test ends. (default: `true`)
+* cleanup : Determines whether working directory will be deleted after test ends. (default: `true`)
 * &block : A handler for preparing actual file tree.
-It is called with a path to the working directory.
+It is called with a working directory's path.

+#### Details

+If an actual value is `String`, have_files treats the value as a path of directory whose actual files.
+Then have_files copies the directory into a working directory and compares it to an expected file tree.

+If an actual value is `nil`, have_files do nothing for preparing an actual file tree.
+However, you can specify a handler to the `block` parameter to manually prepare an actual file tree.
+See Usage.

 ## Development